sunil3590/sshdd/README.md

 ar rcs libpqueue.a pqueue.o
 ```

+### To run demo
+#### Requirements
+1. Ubuntu 14.04 machine
+2. USB pendrive

+#### Build
+> sh build.sh

+#### Demo
+1. Create a folder in pendrive, name of your choice
+2. Open run.sh and change path of USB folder
+3. > sh run.sh

+This will run the 4 test cases as illustarted in the paper / presentation
+Time taken for each of the 4 tests can be verified from console prints

 ### Results
-Increased the read throughput by approximately 50% when compared to a static allocation strategy
+Increased the read throughput by approximately 100% when compared to a static allocation strategy